Leeds Festival: Sam Fender crowned king of the North with career-defining set

 "If anyone goes down pick them up, if you're squeezed down the front let us know," he says, setting out the rules.

-This move is reminiscent of how Friday headliner Billie Eilish looked out for her fans the previous night.
+This move is reminiscent of how Friday's headliner Billie Eilish looked out for her fans the previous night.

-The big chorus of "Spice up your life" is more a reference to the perils of cheap street drugs rather than any 1990s girl group.
+The big chorus of "Spice up your life" is more a reference to the perils of cheap street drugs rather than the 1990s girl group.

 Pausing briefly to pay homage to the efforts of the fired-up crowd, Fender declares: "This is why they [TV producers] should film up here instead of at Reading!"